Activist hedge fund Starboard pounces on U.S. companies in turmoil

 Not Starboard Value LP.

-All these companies saw their shares slide at the onset of the pandemic, and are bracing for a hit in their business as a result of the economic downturn.
+The shares of all these companies slid at the onset of the pandemic, and the companies are bracing for a hit to business as a result of the economic downturn.

-"What Starboard is doing stands in stark contrast with other activist investors who are holding back and have reached settlements," said Jill Fisch, a University of Pennsylvania Law School professor and corporate governance expert.

-"We have never seen a shareholder nominate directors at so many companies at the same time.
-Starboard is blazing a path for more aggression."

 "Their thesis is they don't mind people being afraid of them," said Mark Gerstein, a partner at law firm Latham & Watkins LLP who advises companies on their defense against activist hedge funds such as Starboard.